infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 ### The Block message type ###

 Blocks are read and written on the KV store through the `Block` protobuf message type.
-Block contains two fields common to all block types:
+The most important fields are:

 * `bytes address`: The address of the Block.
-* `bytes data`: The data payload contained in the block.
+* `bytes data`: The raw data payload contained in the block.
+* `bytes data_plain`: The decyphered data payload (for mutable blocks which are encyphered by the kv store).

 Block contains more field whose meaning depends on the block type.